How can we help you?

 - Severe jaw pain or locking of the jaw

-Having a Dental Emergency in West Lakes or Surrounding Suburbs?
+Having a dental emergency in West Lakes or the surrounding suburbs?
 Get in touch.

 To book an emergency appointment, you can book online or call us on (08) 7082 5161.